dladd/pyFormex/sphinx/index.rst

    rather unstable condition and may evolve quickly.
 The :doc:`intro`, :doc:`install`, :doc:`tutorial` and :doc:`refman` are already fairly complete and useable.
-The :doc:`user-guide` and :doc:`examples` are still in an embryonal state.
+The :doc:`user-guide` and :doc:`examples` are still in an embryonal state but may already contain valuable information for some users.

+   For some time, we will also keep the old `Online manual`_ available.

 These documents are to become a full documentation set for the installation and use of the pyFormex software.
 However, as pyFormex is still under active development, so is this documentation: it therefore is by no means final and